NutanNepal/simple-semi-simple/context.md

 - **Base Ring Issues**: All ZZ vs QQ polynomial ring problems resolved
 - **Documentation**: Comprehensive README files and usage examples
 - **Module Accessibility**: HM module can be imported and used from other files
-- **Perversity Conditions**: Successfully implemented and tested perversity checking for Chow elements
+- **Perversity Conditions**: Successfully implemented and tested perversity checking for Chow-Poincaré elements

 ### 🔄 In Progress
 - **Deletion Homomorphism Implementation**: Working implementation of Δ: H(M) → H(M\e) for Chow basis